General Info – summary

 SA Tree No. 28.

 Common names: (Afr) Boomaalwyn, Boom-aalwyn, Mik-aalwyn, Mikaalwyn, Oostelike Boomaalwyn.
-(Eng) Eastern Tree Aloe, Tree Aloe. (isiXhosa) Ikhala, Umgxwala, Uphondonde. (isiZulu) Impondondo, Indlabendlazi, Inkalane-enkulu, Inkalane Enkulu, Umgxwala, Umhlabandlanzi, Umhlalampofu, Umpondonde. (siSwati) inhlaba.
+(Eng) Eastern Tree Aloe, Tree Aloe. (isiXhosa) Ikhala, Umgxwala, Uphondonde. (isiZulu) Impondondo, Indlabendlazi, Inkalane-enkulu, Inkalane Enkulu, Umgxwala, umhlabandliazi, Umhlabandlanzi, Umhlalampofu, Umpondonde. (siSwati) inhlaba.

-Family: Asphodelaceae (Aloe Family).
+Family Asphodelaceae (Aloe Family).
 Presumably derived from Asphodel Meadows, which is a section of the Ancient Greek underworld where indifferent and ordinary souls were sent to live after death.
 The family has about 40 genera and 900 species.
-There are 10 genera in the South Africa.
-This is a small but wide spread, mainly African family of perennial plants.
-All have Anthraquinones (an aromatic, organic compound, which is the main active constituents of herbs – often used to relieve constipation and may possess antifungal and antiviral activities.
+There are 10 genera in South Africa.
+This is a small but wide-spread, mainly African family of perennial plants.
+All have Anthraquinones (an aromatic, organic compound, which are the main active constituents of herbs – often used to relieve constipation and may possess antifungal and antiviral activities.
 They are also widely used in dyes).
 When present, the Stems are fibrous and woody.
 The fleshy Leaves often have spines either on the margins or on the blades.
 The outer 2 flower whorls (the Perianth) lack the classic distinction between calyx and corolla and the lobes are called Tepals.
 These 2 whorls each have 3 tepals.
 Flowers are usually borne on a leafless stalk arising from the rosette of leaves.
 Individual flowers are regular.
 The 6 Stamens are inserted in 2 whorls of 3, below the superior 3 locular OvaryFruit is usually a dry Capsule.
 Genera with trees on this website include Aloe, Aloidendron and Kumara.

 The name Aloidendron or ‘tree aloe’ dates to 2013 and is thanks to molecular studies that are rather shaking up phylogenies and thus classifications.
+About 20 of these are considered to be trees.
 The rambling aloes have also been put in their own genus: Aloiampelos.
-About 20 of these are considered to be trees.

 Name derivation: Aloidendron – aloe (bitter sap) + dendron (tree-like). barberae after Mary Barber (1818-1899) who was a plant collector in the former Transkei.
 Her other interests were ornithology and entomology.
 She sent a specimen to KEW where it was named in 1874.
 Her contribution to science is worth reading about.
 Aloidendron barberae was first recorded in 1873 by the explorer and artist: Thomas Baines.